acantril/learn-cantrill-io-labs/aws-serverless-voting-app/02_LABINSTRUCTIONS/1-Click-Readme.md

 ![Screenshots](./Screenshots/1click/cloudfront.png)

+- The stack will take approx 5-10 minutes to deploy the Cloufront distribution.
-- In the **Outputs** section of cloudformation stack, you will get the Cloudfront endpoint.
+- After completion, in the **Outputs** section of cloudformation stack, you will get the Cloudfront endpoint.
 Open it in a new tab to see the webpage.

 ![Screenshots](./Screenshots/1click/cloudfront2.png)